The European Commission has provided impetus in the development of financial education in the European Union.

 The European Commission has developed a four-pronged approach to support financial education initiatives:

 - In 2007, the European Commission convened an Expert Group on Financial Education (EGFE).
-A senior executive of the National Consumer Agency is a member of this group in a personal capacity.
+A senior executive of the Competition and Consumer Protection Commission is a member of this group in a personal capacity.

 You can get information on the EU Expert Group on http://www.ec.europa.eu/:

 List of members